Before a diagnosis of

 Diagnostic and Statistical Manual of Mental Disorders

-(DSM-IV).
-In order to be diagnosed with schizophrenia, you must have psychotic symptoms for at least six months and show increasing difficulty in functioning normally.
+(DSM-5).
+In order to be diagnosed with schizophrenia, you must have psychotic symptoms for at least 6 months and show increasing difficulty in functioning normally.

 Carson RC, Butcher JN, et al.